 “Yes, I know you will.
 When I finally learned your real name, I went to look for your father.
 That’s when I heard he had passed, which is why you are leaving us and going to Bon Abbi to pay your respects. “

 “But, Josah,” he said, leaning forward.
-“I would be remiss if I didn’t remind you that Luka is now the ruler of Casselberry.
+“I would be remiss if I didn’t warn you that Luka is now the ruler of Casselberry.
 Murder has become a hobby for this man.
 For you to get to Bon Abbi, you must go through his city.
-Handing you over to me when you were ten was as good as a death sentence, or at least what Luka thought.”
+Luka handing you over to me when you were ten was as good as a death sentence, or at least what he thought.”

 Josah shook the pouch and could hear the clinking of coins.
 “Thank you, sir.
 I will follow your instructions.”

 He stood up and offered his hand to the Captain.
 With a few swift moves around the table, Captain Munro grabbed Josah with his left arm and drew him into a hug.
 “Be careful as you make your way home.”

 Josah pushed away once the Captain released his grip.
 “Thank you, sir, but being on Rona Island with your family feels more like home.
 My visit to Bon Abbi will be brief, so I should be back in Southport within a fortnight.
 Will you be there?”

 With that promise, Josah raised his hand to his chest and bowed his head.
 That was the Evermore way of saying thank you.
 He turned and made his way out of the room, closing the door behind him.